ardalis/ApiEndpoints/README.md

     }
 ```

-Then, it's very important to include `[FromRoute]` in the method declaration:
+Then, it's very important to include `[FromRoute]` in the method declaration in your endpoint using that model:

 ```
 public override Task<ActionResult> HandleAsync([FromRoute] NewArticleRequest request)